jenkinsci/ansicolor-plugin/ISSUE_TEMPLATE.md

 ### Actual behavior

-What's goning wrong?
+What's going wrong?
 Screenshots are welcome.

 ### Steps to reproduce the behavior